BPsych (Hons), MClinPsych, MAPS

 B Psych, Grad Dip Edu

-One of the newer additions to Thrive Psychology, Henry is a provisional psychologist who holds a Bachelor of Psychology and a Graduate Diploma of Education from James Cook University, Townsville.
+Henry is a Provisional Psychologist at the Canberra office, who holds a Bachelor of Psychology and a Graduate Diploma of Education from James Cook University, Townsville.
 After a brief career as a teacher, Henry now splits his time between delivering psychological services in a clinical setting, and helping clients who have suffered a psychological workplace injury return to the workforce.
 In that capacity, Henry has extensive experience in helping clients who have suffered work-related trauma (adjustment disorder or PTSD) return to the workforce.
 Henry also has experience in conflict resolution, career transition, and in counselling people with a wide range of psychological disabilities.